ericguan04/semaforr_ros2/src/social_context/README.md

-# Social Context Package in ROS2
+# Social_Context Package

-* This package contains the code for the social context model used by the SemaFORR navigation system
+This package consists of all the nodes, functions, and models needed for the social context model used by the SemaFORR navigation system

-* The publisher and subscriber nodes, as well as machine learning model pipelines can be found in the social_context folder
+How to use:
+* `ros2 run social_context (node)`

+Available Nodes:
+* `social_context_hunav`: This node takes in /human_states topic from HuNavSim, runs the deep learning prediction function, updates the data structure, and sends out the predicted pose.
+It subscribes to the Agents message and publishes PoseStamped message